Ciprian-Florin/threat-hunting-scenario-tor/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

 Searched for any indication that the TOR browser was used to establish a connection via any of the known TOR ports.
-On 2025-05-22T07:07:37.6796854Z, an employee using the device "threat-hunt-cip" successfully established a connection to the remote IP address 88.80.26.2 on port 9001.
+On May 22, 2025 10:07:37 AM, an employee using the device "threat-hunt-cip" successfully established a connection to the remote IP address 88.80.26.2 on port 9001.
 The connection was initiated by the process tor.exe, located at C:\Users\florinn\Desktop\Tor Browser\Browser\TorBrowser\Tor\tor.exe.
 There were also a few other connections to websites over port 443.

 **Query used to locate events:**